toomanypuppies-extension/fleaflicker-extender/readme.md

 1. Clone this repo locally and `cd` into the repo root
 2. Have yarn installed and run `yarn`

+> yarn version 1.22 should be used.
+Install instructions can be found at https://classic.yarnpkg.com/lang/en/docs/install/
+> This was built on a windows machine, but no difference would be expected if building this on linux/mac

 ### Chrome build
 3. Run `yarn build:chrome`
 4. (Optional if packaging for upload to store) Use 7z or other zip util to zip `extension-build-chrome`